-D9310 Consultation - diagnostic service provided by dentist or physician other than requesting dentist or physician D9311 Consultation with a medical health care professional D9430 Office visit for observation (during regularly scheduled hours) - no other services performed\$40.00 D9440 Office visit - after regularly scheduled hours D9450 Case presentation, detailed and extensive treatment planning\$25.00 D9932 Cleaning and inspection of removable complete denture, maxillary D9933 Cleaning and inspection of removable complete denture, mandibular D9934 Cleaning and inspection of removable partial denture, maxillary No Cost D9935 Cleaning and inspection of removable partial denture, mandibular No Cost D9951 Occlusal adjustment, limited D9952 Occlusal adjustment, complete\$165.00 D9975 External bleaching for home application, per arch; includes materials and fabrication of custom trays - limited to one bleaching tray and gel for two weeks of self-treatment \$125.00 D9986 Missed appointment - without 24 hour notice - per 15 minutes of appointment time D9987 Canceled appointment - without 24 hour notice - per 15 minutes of appointment time\$10.00 D9990 Certified translation or sign-language services - per visit D9991 Dental case management - addressing appointment compliance barriers No Cost D9992 Dental case management - care coordination D9995 Teledentistry - synchronous; real-time encounter D9996 Teledentistry - asynchronous; information stored and forwarded to dentist for subsequent review D9997 Dental case management - Patients with special Health Care Needs
+D9430 Office visit for observation (during regularly scheduled hours) - no other services performed\$40.00 D9440 Office visit - after regularly scheduled hours D9450 Case presentation, detailed and extensive treatment planning\$25.00 D9932 Cleaning and inspection of removable complete denture, maxillary No Cost D9933 Cleaning and inspection of removable complete denture, mandibular D9934 Cleaning and inspection of removable partial denture, maxillary No Cost D9935 Cleaning and inspection of removable partial denture, mandibular No Cost D9951 Occlusal adjustment, limited\$55.00 D9952 Occlusal adjustment, complete\$165.00 D9975 External bleaching for home application, per arch; includes materials and fabrication of custom trays - limited to one bleaching tray and gel for two weeks of self-treatment \$125.00 D9986 Missed appointment - without 24 hour notice - per 15 minutes of appointment time\$10.00 D9987 Canceled appointment - without 24 hour notice - per 15 minutes of appointment time D9990 Certified translation or sign-language services - per visit D9991 Dental case management - addressing appointment compliance barriers No Cost D9992 Dental case management - care coordination D9995 Teledentistry - synchronous; real-time encounter D9996 Teledentistry - asynchronous; information stored and forwarded to dentist for subsequent review D0007 Doutel asses management.
+Detients with special Health Core Needs.
+No Cost

-If services for a listed procedure are performed by the assigned Network Dentist, the Enrollee pays the specified Copayment.
+^{} If services for a listed procedure are performed by the assigned Network Dentist, the Enrollee pays the specified Copayment.
 Listed referable procedures, that are not available in the network facility or that require a Dentist to provide specialized services, may be provided by a network oral surgeon, endodontist or periodontist at 75 percent of the Network Specialist's "usual fees."
-Specialist services are only available in areas where there is a DHMO Network Specialist, and upon referral by the assigned Network Dentist.